 All of the shortlisted projects have been featured in African Power and Energy Elites 2020.

-The winner will be announced virtually in August 2020.
+The winner will be announced virtually on 25 August 2020.

 Sustainable Power Generation